Logo

 Calvin Coolidge won a close victory over the incumbent Democrat, and reported to Boston for the 1907 session of the Massachusetts General Court.

-Calvin Coolidge forged another key strategic alliance with Guy Currier, who had served in both state houses and had the social distinction, wealth, personal charm and broad circle of friends which Calvin Coolidge lacked, and which would have a lasting impact on his political career.
+Calvin Coolidge forged another key strategic alliance with Guy Currier, who had served in both state houses and had the social distinction, wealth, personal charm, and broad circle of friends Calvin Coolidge lacked, and which had a lasting impact on his political career.

 Calvin Coolidge was well liked in the town, and defeated his challenger by a vote of 1,597 to 1,409.